Skip to content

 Bang Tao / Laguna

 An 8 km stretch of beach backed by the Laguna Phuket resort complex (Banyan Tree, Angsana, Dusit Thani).
 Quieter, upscale feel.
-Beach clubs like Catch, Xana, and Dream Beach Club offer daybeds and DJ sets.
+Beach clubs like Catch and Xana offer daybeds and DJ sets.
 Best for: families at resorts, couples seeking a quieter upscale vibe.

 Island Day Trips